near/stakewars-iii/challenges/draft_015.md

 ## Deliverables

  - Blog for localnet deployment
  - Blog for shardnet deployment.
-On each kuutamo node, once your system is operational, run the commands below and include in blog.
+On each kuutamo node, once your system is operational, run the commands below and include screenshots in blog.
 ```console
 $ nixos-version
 $ journalctl -u kuutamod.service | grep 'state changed'